 - Dust covers (I used parchment paper)

 NOTE: I actually purchased a resin kit which included cups, stirrers and gloves amongst other things.
 As I'm brand new to using resin, it was a great all-in-one kit to get me started.
 The only thing that I felt it was missing was larger cups, as the ones they provided were too small for this project.
 In the end I just used disposable plastic cups that I had at home already, and decanted into those from the smaller cups provided in the kit.

 For your convenience, I've created an Amazon shopping list with all of the items that you will need for this project.
 You can access it here.

-Cover the surface you are using with a drop cloth or mat, and put on your protective gloves.
-This doesn't have to be a messy process if you are careful, but it's much better to have everything covered up just in case of a spill.
+Choose a well-ventilated area to work in, and cover the surface you are using with a drop cloth or mat.
+Next, put on your protective gloves.
+This doesn't have to be a messy process if you are careful, but it's important to have everything covered up just in case of a spill.

 Take all your supplies out of the packaging, and grab a container to put trash in.
 Also, make sure you read through the Glaze Coat Craft instructions at this point, and have them accessible so you can refer back to them throughout the process.